adrockmkt/adrock-extrator-emails/README.md

 - Extracts and validates email patterns
 - **Deduplicates** emails
 - Saves results to the run’s **Apify Dataset** (ready for **CSV export**)
-- Adds a **group** field (1–50, 51–100, …) to help organize large exports
+- Adds a **group** field (1–50, 51–100, …) to help organize large datasets and pricing by result

 ## ⚙️ How It Works

 1. You provide one or more URLs in the Actor input.
 2. The Actor visits each website and crawls internal links.
-3. All discovered emails are pushed to the run Dataset as items:
+3. All discovered emails are pushed to the run Dataset as individual results (used for Apify pay-per-result pricing):

 ```json
 {